-In most cases, a good THC-O manufacturer will use shelf stable ingredients designed to keep the product fresh as long as possible, but you should definitely pay attention to the additional ingredients when determining how to store a particular product.
+In most cases, a good THC-O manufacturer will use shelf-stable ingredients designed to keep the product fresh as long as possible, but you should definitely pay attention to the additional ingredients when determining how to store a particular product.

 There are a variety of different extraction methods that can be used to make THC-O and other hemp-derived products, and not all of them are created equal.
-It’s hard to say exactly how these methods may impact the particular shelf life of a particular product, but there are some thing you can do as a consumer to ensure that you are getting the highest quality products available.
+It’s hard to say exactly how these methods may impact the particular shelf life of a particular product, but there are some things you can do as a consumer to ensure that you are getting the highest quality products available.

 For instance, some methods use solvents (and may even leave some of those solvents behind) that can affect the shelf life.
-The Supercritical CO2 extraction method is known to produce a CBD extract that’s incredibly stable, and that CBD can be turned into a stable, clean THC-O product that last for months (or years).
+The Supercritical CO2 extraction method is known to produce a CBD extract that’s incredibly stable, and that CBD can be turned into a stable, clean THC-O product that lasts for months (or years).

-A product may have a set shelf life based on its formulation, but its truly only as good as its packaging.
-Like any hemp oil, THC-O needs to be stored in a way that protects it’s integrity.
+A product may have a set shelf life based on its formulation, but it's truly only as good as its packaging.
+Like any hemp oil, THC-O needs to be stored in a way that protects its integrity.
 There are things you can do as a consumer to protect your THC oil from spoiling, but the manufacturer should also take steps towards proper storage for their THC-O products.

-For instance, tinctures generally should be packaged in a dark-colored glass bottle with an air tight lid, while vape oil may come in a ceramic and glass cartridge that’s air tight and won’t leak or oxidize.
+For instance, tinctures generally should be packaged in a dark-colored glass bottle with an air-tight lid, while vape oil may come in a ceramic and glass cartridge that’s air-tight and won’t leak or oxidize.

 The amber bottle we described above is used to block out light that may degrade cannabinoids and ruin the quality of your THC oil.
 Oxygen and heat can also break down some cannabinoids.
 It’s best to keep your oil stored in a cool, dark, dry place, like a cabinet.

 Edibles, on the other hand, may need to be stored in the fridge, or even the freezer until ready for use.
-All in all, you’ll need to tailor the storage method to the type of product you have for best results.
+All in all, you’ll need to tailor the storage method to the type of product you have for the best results.

 If your THC-O is past its expiration date, it’s probably safe to toss it out and start fresh!
-After all, that product may be several years from it’s manufacturing date.
+After all, that product may be several years from its manufacturing date.
 But sometimes you may notice that your THC oil is less-than-fresh before it technically expires.
 It could be spoiled (possibly because it was poorly made or stored improperly).
 Here’s how to tell:

 Oil can turn and go rancid, but you’ll be able to smell it.
 If it smells unpleasant, it may be bad.
-THC oil may smell “green” or like plant material, or it could small like its additives (terpenes, sweeteners, or otherwise).
+THC oil may smell “green” or like plant material, or it could be small like its additives (terpenes, sweeteners, or otherwise).
 It shouldn’t, however, smell sour or ruined.

 If your once-thin oil is thick, cloudy, or dark in color, it may not be any good.
 THC oil may get thicker when it’s kept cold, but if it doesn’t return to normal at room temperature then it may be better to toss it out.

 This may go without saying, but then again, some people aren’t sure what to expect from the taste of THC oil.
 Some people describe the taste as nutty or grassy, which can be normal for some THC oils.
-Still, the oil shouldn’t taste rancid, spicy, sour, or be otherwise unpalatable.
+Still, the oil shouldn’t taste rancid, spicy, sour, or otherwise unpalatable.

 In general, expiration dates for THC products are for precaution, and you probably won’t experience any severe side effects if you’ve accidentally ingested an oil that's a few days or weeks out of date.